-The free Virgin Atlantic Reward credit card has a 5000 miles sign-up bonus, earns 0.75 miles per £1 and comes with a 241 or upgrade voucher for spending £20,000 per year.
+The free Virgin Atlantic Reward credit card has a 5000 points sign-up bonus, earns 0.75 points per £1 and comes with a 241 or upgrade voucher for spending £20,000 per year.
 There is no special offer on this card at present.

 The cards are issued by Virgin Money so it is very unlikely that you will be conflicted due to having any other cards from the same bank

-Our full article from January on the 25,000 mile bonus looks at the benefits of each of the two cards in detail.
+Our full article from January on the 25,000 points bonus looks at the benefits of each of the two cards in detail.
 I recommend you read our main Virgin credit card article here.